 Because of the intended purpose of the vehicles mentioned, they have different fuel maps, but one does not outperform the others.
 They are simply factory tunes for where the torque and horsepower is concentrated.

 If you want to utilize a manual transmission, it is best to find a computer from a Dodge Ram or Dakota that had the 5.2 or 5.9 with a manual transmission.
-The PCMs that came with the automatic transmissions can be used as well, but you have to use the NSS (Neutral Safety Switch) trick for them to work with a manual transmission.
+The PCMs that came with the automatic transmissions can be used as well, but you have to bypass the Neutral Safety Switch in order for it to work.

 One question that has been asked many times before in various build threads for this swap, is security programs written into the PCM.
-Dodge Ram PCMs don't have one, however ZJs do.
-So if you're using a PCM out of a ZJ, be advised.
+Dodge Ram and Dakota PCMs don't have one, however ZJs and Durangos do.
+So if you're using a PCM out of a ZJ or Durango, be advised.
+That'll be an issue you'll have to address before you can start the vehicle.

 EDIT: Apparently some of the PCMs (for the 5.9 at least) will have a two plug port, and some will only be a single plug.
 Make sure you do your homework if you're buying parts separately.
 If you're getting all your parts from a single donor vehicle, chances are you won't have anything to worry about.
 If you're swapping a 5.2, you might want to do the same homework in case the PCMs have the same situation.